Augusto11CB/English-Repository/Vocabulary/Vocabulary 7.md

 Out - the hotal that i stayed in took three out of five stars

-Doubtful [] - are you doubtful of those effects?
+Doubtful - are you doubtful of those effects?

+Sorts out - A maid comes and sorts out my flat every day

+Give it a go - I'm not usually into this film, but I'll give it a go

+screw around

+hunts ~ guest